MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 ```
 16. Select **Done**.
 17. Select the ellipsis ("**...**") and then select **Rename**.
-18. Rename the action "IOM System Properties."
+18. Rename the action "IOM System Properties".
 19. Select **Save**.
-20. Select **New step**, add "parse json", and rename to "Initialize Provider Variables."
+20. Select **New step**, add "parse json", and rename to "Initialize Provider Variables".
 21. For **Content**, paste in the following code:
 ```JSON
 {